ristik/rsmt-air/README.md

 # rsmt-air

-Plonky3 AIRs that **arithmetize the consistency-proof verification algorithm** of the RSMT sparse Merkle tree -- the trusted data structure behind the Unicity Aggregator.
+Plonky3 AIRs arithmetization of the consistency-proof verification algorithm of the RSMT sparse Merkle tree -- the trusted data structure behind the Unicity Aggregator.
 A single STARK binds two public 8-limb BabyBear digests, `old_root` and `new_root`, certifying that a batch of insertions was applied correctly between them.
 The batch and the